The Hotelier Edit: Eljesa Saciri of The Zetter Townhouse Marylebone

 Last month the Independent Hotel Show team nipped down the road form our central London office to pay a visit to the stunning Zetter Townhouse Marylebone and to Hotel Manager Eljesa Saciri.

-In March 2021 The Zetter Group, encompassing The Zetter Hotel, The Zetter Townhouse Marylebone and The Zetter Townhouse Clerkenwell, was acquired byzetter hospitality investor Orca Holding, which has stated that it see ‘huge growth and development potential’ in the Group.
+In March 2021 The Zetter Group, encompassing The Zetter Hotel, The Zetter Townhouse Marylebone and The Zetter Townhouse Clerkenwell, was acquired by hospitality investor Orca Holding, which has stated that it see ‘huge growth and development potential’ in the Group.

 We sat down with Eljesa to learn more about Zetter Marylebone as she is approaching her first anniversary as Hotel Manager for the property, having previously spent more than five years at The Doyle Collection.